mongodb/docs/source/commands.rst

         { serverStatus: 1 }

-   The value (i.e. ``1`` above), does not affect the operation of the command.
+   The value (i.e. ``1`` above), does not effect the operation of the command.
 You may also access this command with the following shell
    helper: ::

         db.serverStatus();

-   For more information about the values provided by this command see the :doc:`server-status`.
+   For more information about the output of this command, see the ":doc:`server-status`" documentation.

 .. describe:: resetError